 2. Credit Card Not Present Fraud

-Credit Card Not Present fraud may sound something very technical or rare.
+Credit Card Not Present fraud may sound like something very technical or rare.
 But that isn’t the case.
 In fact, it accounts for one of the highest amounts of money lost by banks and credit card issuers on frauds.
 This credit card fraud is very simple.

 It happens when someone leaks out details of your credit card, especially the 16-digit number.
 There’re certain Point-of-Sale machines that don’t require the card to be physically swiped.

-And there’re online stores too where only the 16-digit number is enough, without any additional verification of the user.
+And there’re online stores, too, where only the 16-digit number is enough, without any additional verification of the user.

 In such cases, your credit card gets debited for a large sum of money though the card is actually in your wallet.
-And this fraud can happen in some other country while you’re relaxing at home or busy at work.
+And this fraud can happen in some other countries while you’re relaxing at home or busy at work.